JesseRai/crypto-dashboard-sql-tableau/README.md

 ## Data

-The eraw data comes from a Kaggle cryptocurrency price history dataset.
+The raw data comes from a Kaggle cryptocurrency price history dataset.
 Each record contains the currency name along with open, high, low and closing prices, trading volume and market capitalisation.
 ## SQL Processing (Reflected by the Proposed Structure)

 1. **Create table** – Run the script in `01_create_table/create_crypto_clean.sql` to create the `crypto_clean` table.